scottlaw1/100-days-of-code/log.md

 ### Day 28: March 22, 2018
 **Today's Progress**: Researched and compiled the first draft of an abbreviated history of C#.
 The impetus for this was a conversation with a VP at work who was curious about the work my team does in .NET because he never worked on that tech stack when he was an individual contributor on development teams.
 I was pleasantly surprised to discover as I researched that my recollections of nearly 20 years ago regarding the legal battle between Microsoft and Sun over Java and J++ were pretty much on-target.

+### Day 29: March 26, 2018
+**Today's Progress**: More Node tonight.
+This time we implemented a webserver in Node using the Express webserver framework.
+I'll keep an ongoing repo of that project here [here](https://github.com/scottlaw1/node-web-server).